MS in Speech-Language Pathology

 For TWU complaint procedures please see the TWU Student Handbook.

-To make a public comment or for information on the ASHA complaint process regarding the graduate SLP program, please go to Council of Academic Accreditation.
-The information is located in the accreditation handbook.
+To make a public comment or for information on the CAA complaint process regarding the graduate SLP program, please go to the Council on Academic Accreditation handbook.

 For More Information